WY Revocable Living Trust (RLT) Overview

 With just a Will, the assets of a decedent’s estate will have to detour through probate court before those assets are distributed to the decedent’s beneficiaries.
 In very general terms, probate is designed to ensure that a decedent’s debts are paid, and that the decedent’s assets pass to his or her beneficiaries in accordance with the decedent’s Will (or if the decedent did not leave a Will, then in accordance with intestate succession laws).
 Probate expenses in Wyoming generally approximate 5% to 10% of the gross probate assets.; however, if a person is diligent in transferring title to all of his or her assets to a revocable living trust prior to death, there would not be any assets titled in that person’s name at his or her death and, as a result, there would not be any assets of the decedent required to go through the probate proceeding.

 Please note that in order to avoid a probate proceeding, the trustor must transfer the title to all of his or her assets to the living revocable trust during the trustor’s lifetime, and ensure that all life insurance proceeds and retirement plan assets which pass according to beneficiary designations upon his or her death are not payable to his or her “estate.”
 This transfer process generally requires the actual recording of new deeds for real estate, changing the name on bank and stock brokerage accounts, partnership interests, etc., and reviewing and possibly changing beneficiary designations on insurance and retirement assets.
-Following the transfer of assets, the trustee (who is normally the same individual as the trustor) transacts business involving the trust’s assets in the name of the revocable living trust; however, the revocable living trust does not have to obtain a separate federal tax identification number (unless the trustee is not the same person as the trustor), nor does it need to file separate income tax returns, because all of the income of the trust is simply reported by the trustor under the trustor’s social security number.
+Following the transfer of assets, the trustee (who is normally the same individual as the trustor) transacts business involving the trust’s assets in the name of the revocable living trust; however, the revocable living trust does not have to obtain a separate federal tax identification number (unless the trustee is not the same person as the trustor), nor does it need to file separate income tax returns, because all the income of the trust is simply reported by the trustor under the trustor’s social security number.

-While probate proceedings can be avoided with a removable living trust, it is important for individuals with substantial estates to understand that even if a trust is fully funded with all of the decedent’s assets, there will still be professional fees incurred for the preparation of the estate tax returns, the administration of the trust, and the allocation of the trust’s assets to the subtrusts which are established following the trustor’s death.
+While probate proceedings can be avoided with a removable living trust, it is important for individuals with substantial estates to understand that even if a trust is fully funded with all the decedent’s assets, there will still be professional fees incurred for the preparation of the estate tax returns, the administration of the trust, and the allocation of the trust’s assets to the subtrusts which are established following the trustor’s death.

 Additional Probate Considerations